syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/ColumnDragAndDrop.md

 ---
 layout: post
 title: Column Drag and Drop | SfDataGrid | Xamarin | Syncfusion
-description: Enable and perform column drag and drop operation and its customization in Xamarin.Forms DataGrid.
+description: Enabling and performing column drag and drop operation and the available options to customize it in Xamarin.Forms DataGrid.
 platform: xamarin
 control: SfDataGrid
 documentation: UG